M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 - [Question] How do we connect to it?
 Is this on Delphi's server?

 ## Running the Indicator
 The module name and venv/makefile information should be in the `README.md`.
-Provided the parameters are specified and the necessary packages installed, the indicator can be run in a local environment.
+Provided the credentials and parameters are specified, and the necessary packages are installed, the indicator can be run in a local environment.
-- Run time is dependent on the length of pull/export window, which should be kept to a minimum
+- Run time is dependent on the length of pull/export window, which should be kept to a minimum.
 - If ran with `delphi_utils.runner`, validator and archive will also add time to the run.

 ### Directory Structure
 The `quidel_covidtest/` indicator directory is expected to have the following subdirectories and files.
 Many can be overwritten in `params.json` (see below).

-Run Module
+#### Run Module
 - `delphi_quidel_covidtest/` - Contains indicator code.
 - [Thought] A simple code breakdown would be great, but a massive timesink.

-Functional Directories/Files
+#### Functional Directories/Files
 - `backfill/` - Backfill dir for parquet files.
 - `cache/` - Input cache for pulled data.
 - `receiving/` - Contains csv export files.